deepdive

 Persist With Sequel

-defaults, and any extra mirrored fields are application concerns that
+and any extra mirrored fields are application concerns that you provide to

 plain text: